Table of Contents

 HR’s job may be managing human beings.
 But teams are discovering that real people don’t have to take on every task.
 Cutting or reducing the role of HR staff frees them up for “human required” work.
 AI can tackle tasks like résumé reviews or answering new hires’ questions.
 Humans still need to make choices like hiring decisions and career planning.

-Five ways AI makes work life easier.
+Five ways AI makes work life easier in 2023

 There are plenty of AI tools on the market for HR, marketing, sales, and customer service.
 But what about all the small tasks in between that eat up business leaders’ time?